hands-on-data/hands-on-data.github.io/README.md

 1) Fork the repo https://github.com/hands-on-data/ColabFiles
 2) Add and commit your colab notebook
 3) Create a pull request
+4) On approval of pull request, the contributed colab notebook will be displayed among the other notebooks
-4) The rest of the steps will be done by admin.
+5) Rest of the steps will be done by the admin

 ## Steps to contribute to the Contributions page of our project [for the admin]

-1) On approval of pull request, the contributed colab notebook will be displayed among the other notebooks
+1)
 2) Go to the following Colab tools link https://colab.research.google.com/github/googlecolab/colabtools/
 3) A dialogue box will open
 4) There will be a search bar with heading /**Enter a GitHub URL or search by organization or user**/.